-- comprehend and explain various components of UAVs - comprehend and explain basics of flight and flight control systems • - understand and describe basic regulations applicable to UAV flight • c.
-Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+- comprehend and explain various components of UAVs - comprehend and explain basics of flight and flight control systems - understand and describe basic regulations applicable to UAV flight

-d.
-Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-e.
-Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-h.
-Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice i.
-Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.

-k.
-Project Management and Finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
+- c.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - d.
+Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - e.
+Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations. - h.
+Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice - i.
+Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - k.
+Project Management and Finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to one $\tilde{A}f\hat{A}\phi$? sown work, as a member and leader in a team, to manage projects and in multidisciplinary environments.